wtistang/2024-TechXchange-Labs/1240-Liberty-Getting-Started/README.md

     ![image173](./images/media/image173.png)

-    As you can see here, the Used Heap Memory max value above 1.9 MB which indicates that max heap has not been defined.
-You will change that in the next section of the lab.
+    As you can see here, the Used Heap Memory max value above 1.9 MB, which indicates that max heap has not been defined.
+You change that in the next section of the lab.

 11. On the tab **Configure**, you can see the current configuration.

     ![image174](./images/media/image174.png)

     You can see a warning that remote file access is not configured.
-You can ignore that as you will not configure Liberty via AdminCenter. <br>
+You can ignore that as you do not configure Liberty via AdminCenter. <br>
     But you could click the link to see the configuration in design and source view.

 12. Select to log out as admin.